Frankfurt Rhein-MainPMCA - Peripheral Museum of Contemporary Art

 Prominent Features of the workshop

-Cultural events: The first week will be characterized by visits to cultural institutions, artists studios and relevant guided museum tours.
+Cultural events: The first week will be characterized by visits to cultural institutions and relevant guided museum tours.
 The second week will include site visits and trips to the territory.
-These events will broaden a cultural awareness, insights in the system and practical component to establish the visiting school targets and brief.
+These events will broaden a cultural awareness, give insights into the system and provide practical components to establish the target and brief of the visiting school..

 Exhibition/Publication: The theoretical and practical research of the visiting school will coincide in a public exhibition, showcasing the students briefs, models and research outcome, held at Salon Kennedy in Frankfurt.
 Like with the past workshop the aim is that the research will be compiled and edited in a publication afterwards.